group of students laughing outside

 Key Functions and Services

-1. Student Cultural Programming: In partnership with students and campus stakeholders, the Bridge hosts a range of cultural events, workshops, and performances that celebrate the rich diversity of the student body.
-These events provide opportunities for students to engage with different cultures, fostering understanding and appreciation.
+1. Student Cultural Programming: In partnership with students and other campus stakeholders, The Bridge hosts a range of cultural events, workshops, and performances that celebrate the varied lived experiences of the student body.
+Programs will foster among students a sense of belonging, community connection, well-being, and intercultural learning to enhance understanding and appreciation of the unique experiences students bring to campus

-3. Collaboration with Campus Resources: The Bridge partners with other campus offices, such as Student Academic Success and student organizations, to create a network of support and resources for students.
-These collaborations enhance the effectiveness of initiatives aimed at promoting diversity and inclusion.
+3. Collaboration with Campus Resources: The Bridge partners with other campus units, such as Student Academic Success and student organizations, to create a network of support and resources for students.
+These collaborations enhance the effectiveness of initiatives that promote belonging, connection, and academic success.

-4. Learning and Educational Opportunities: The center provides educational programs focused on diversity, equity, and inclusion.
-These may include workshops, training sessions, and lectures that equip students with the knowledge and skills to navigate a diverse world.
+4. Learning and Educational Opportunities: The Bridge provides workshops, training sessions, and lectures that equip students with the knowledge and skills to navigate a diverse world.

-5. Community Building: The Bridge serves as a gathering space for students to connect with one another, share experiences, and build a sense of community.
-It encourages collaboration among student organizations, promoting unity and solidarity among different cultural groups.
+5. Community Building: The Bridge serves as a gathering space for students to connect, share experiences, and build a sense of community.
+It encourages collaboration among student organizations, promoting unity and solidarity.

-6. Resource Center: The Bridge offers resources and information about cultural organizations, scholarships, and opportunities for engagement on campus and in the broader community.
+6. Resource Center: The Bridge offers resources and information about cultural events and organizations, tutoring, mentoring, scholarships, and opportunities for engagement on campus and in the broader community.

 To learn more: